netrunnerhq/nextjs-aws-s3/README.md

 ## 🦾 About Netrunner

-We are on a mission to enable JavaScript software engineers to transform their AWS cloud account into a personalised Firebase developer platform.
-Learn more by visiting our [website](https://netrunnerhq.com) or ping Vincent on twitter [@jvf_hus](https://twitter.com/vincent_hus)
+Netrunner is being developed by [Vincent Hus](https://github.com/davincios) with the mission to enable JavaScript software engineers to transform their AWS cloud account into a personalised Firebase developer platform.

+You can learn more by visiting our [website](https://netrunnerhq.com) or ping Vincent on twitter [@jvf_hus](https://twitter.com/vincent_hus)